 If you’ve noticed the appearance of dark patches on your skin, you may have a skin condition called melasma.
 Your New York dermatologist can diagnose your condition and recommend treatments.
 There’s nothing to worry about, as melasma is a common condition — it’s not a serious health risk.

 Melasma is also called chloasma, although some refer to the condition as the “mask of pregnancy.”
-While it typically affects women who are pregnant, it can also appear on women who are 20 to 50 years old.
+While it may affects women who are pregnant, it mostly affect women between the ages of 20-50 years old, who are not pregnant.
 In the United States, experts estimate that six million women have melasma.
 Around the world, approximately 45 to 50 million women have the skin condition.
 Melasma may also occur on men, but according to the American Academy of Dermatology, 90 percent of cases involving melasma are women.

 The Causes of Melasma

 The tan or dark skin coloration of melasma has no known cause, but it is most often linked to: